What is the LEX Program?

 General ESL Classes are 4 days per week; Monday, Tuesday, Wednesday and Thursday.

 At different times, we have extra classes for speaking, writing and reading.
 You can see the LEX schedule and prices here.

 When can I start classes in the LEX Program?

-How long are the classes in the LEX Program?
+How long is a term in the LEX Program?

 One full term or session is about 5 months.